cubicap/Jaculus-machine/docs/reference/atom.md

 ## Usage

-Most functions in Jaculus-machine that take a string identifier as an argument also have an overload that takes an `jac::Atom` as an argument.
+Most functions in Jaculus-machine that take a string identifier as an argument also have an overload that takes a `jac::Atom` argument.

 ```cpp
 jac::ContextRef ctx = ...;